robagraham808/Social-Network-API/README.md

 SO THAT my website can handle large amounts of unstructured data

 #Technolgy Used
-Express.js for routing
+Express.js for routing,
-Mango DB database
+Mango DB database,
-Mangoose ODM
+Mangoose ODM, and
 JavaScript date library

 ## Author